stoufferlab/pymfinder/README.md

 If you still cannot install pymfinder, please check [the issues page](https://github.com/stoufferlab/pymfinder/issues/) and, if your problem isn't listed, create a new one.

+If you prefer to use Python 3, you can also switch to the branch pymfinder-python3.

 #### Checking the installation

 Assuming that the package installs properly, it is strongly recommended that you run the test suite to make sure that nothing fishy is going on.
 Doing so is as simple as running